 Remind them and back it up every time.

 Never reply with a stock answer.
 It stands out like a sore thumb and, worse still, it looks lazy.

-Always tailor your responses to this particular bid.
+Always tailor your responses to this particular bid, there is no example tender response document for a reason..
 Take the time to read the questions, answer them in full with this particular contracting authority in mind, then write, rewrite and write your response again.

 Every tender is different and so is every buyer.
 If you aren’t sure what a particular question means, just ask!
 The more you know about the bid, the better placed you’ll be to answer the questions in the best possible light.

 As well as this, if your company hasn’t been successful in its bid, this doesn’t need to be the end of the process.

 If you feel you’ve been unfairly treated during the process, you can challenge the award decision.
 If you want more information about why your tender wasn’t successful, seek further clarification and information on the specification and learn from those who did win.

 The Cabinet Office will provide you with best practice examples and information on why certain firms were selected over others.
 Use this information to your advantage next time around.